stgatilov/nsuolymp/README.md

 ## Installation

 First of all, you should install [Python].
-Both Python 3.5 or Python 2.7 are OK.
+Python 3.5 is OK.
+Python 2.7 will probably work.
-You can download it from official site.
+You can download Python from official site.
 Note that latest version of Python includes [pip] automatically.
 Both `python` and `pip` should be in PATH.